Yujin-J/MLSA_session_CustomAI/README.md

 Download this zip file for train/test AI.
-If you can not use github, ask to staff.
+\nIf you can not use github, ask to staff.